Ashfield gang rapes: Crimes

 MMK is also alleged to have indecently assaulted a 15-year-old girl, Y, in November 2001, but she did not wish to go to trial.
 On 12 May 2002, he allegedly indecently assaulted two other girls whom police cannot locate, molesting them while he videotaped them.

-After one assault, MRK allegedly made an allusion to the Sydney gang rapes by a group of Lebanese-Australian men led by Bilal Skaf.
+After one assault, MRK allegedly told one of the victims, "If a Leb wants to fuck you, you fuck them", believed to be an allusion to the Sydney gang rapes by a group of Lebanese-Australian men led by Bilal Skaf.

 Aftermath

 On 9 February 2007 it was reported that the two eldest brothers had been assaulted in Goulburn Correctional Centre by a gang of eight other inmates.
 One was taken to Canberra Hospital with critical head injuries.
 Seven convicts appeared in court via videolink in March 2009 to face charges over the assault.

 MRK, the first of the brothers to be eligible, was granted parole by the State Parole Authority in April 2010 and released the following month.
 Victims called for deporting the perpetrators back to Pakistan, but legal experts considered it "highly unlikely" that revoking the brothers' Australian citizenship would be legal.

 MMK was paroled in June 2018, prompting another campaign for the brothers to be stripped of citizenship and deported.
 Immigration Minister Peter Dutton stated that he would have liked to do so, but it was not possible.